theheking/intro-to-command-line-hpc/practical_overview/2_Introducing_the_Shell.md

     $ man ls

 `man` (short for manual) displays detailed documentation (also referred as man page or man file) for `bash` commands.
-It is a powerful resource to explore `bash` commands, understand their usage and flags.
+It is a powerful resource for exploring `bash` commands and understanding their usage and flags.
 Some manual files are very long.
 You can scroll through the file using your keyboard’s down arrow or use the Space key to go forward one page and the b key to go backwards one page.
 When you are done reading, hit q to quit.

 > Challenge
 > ---------
 >
 > Use the `-l` option for the `ls` command to display more information for each item in the directory.
 What is one piece of additional information this long format gives you that you don’t see with the bare `ls` command?
-Which flag should you use to display human-readable format?
+Which flag should you use to display a human-readable format?

-> > The additional information given includes the name of the owner of the file, when the file was last modified, and whether the current user has permission to read and write to the file.
+> > The additional information given includes the name of the file's owner, when the file was last modified, and whether the current user has permission to read and write to the file.

-No one can possibly learn all of these arguments, that’s what the manual page is for.
+No one can learn all these arguments; that’s what the manual page is for.
 You can (and should) refer to the manual page or other help files as needed.

 ### Shortcut: Tab Completion